 The study found that in Ontario it takes patients over 200 days after first presentation to be seen by specialists when requiring expertise to manage persistent symptoms.
 There was also found to be a large amount of variability in practice in clinics, resulting in the treatment of concussions to be inconsistent across the province.
 Another issue that the study uncovered was the lack of pediatric concussion specialization in Ontario.
 Children were found to have the greatest incidence of concussion in Ontario, especially those under age 5, and referrals to specialists took on average 2 months more for them as compared to referral times for adults (Concussion Ontario 2013).

 Obtaining a baseline understanding of how concussion is being diagnosed and managed is critical to moving towards standardized practice and improved service models.
-This project may also help address the barriers to protocul use and set the stage to measure the effectiveness of any future interventions to increase knowledge.
+This project may also help address the barriers to protocol use and set the stage to measure the effectiveness of any future interventions to increase knowledge.

 So this is where family doctors come into the picture, as the patient will often proceed to their GP with head injury symptoms.